The competition between high-ends (II)

 For decades Collins or Inrad filters, internal of external, have proven their quality.
 Of course such filters are expensive, from 150 to more than 250 € per filter, and you need as much filters as you have bands to work.
 An all set of such filters can cost more than 600 €.

 Now take the DSP noise reduction filters for example, that we found in most RTX.
 They are powerful features that no ham could no more bypass.
-In usual conditions the adjustable noise blanker of the Ten-Tec ORION (now replaced by Omni VII) or the one of the FT-1000MP Mark-V is one of the best that you could hear.
+In usual conditions, the adjustable noise blanker of Ten-Tec ORION (now replaced by Omni VII), the one of Yaesu FT-1000MP Mark-V or Yaesu FT-DX1200 is one of the best that you could hear.

-On the other side the N.R. offered on the Icom IC-775DSP cannot reach the performances offered by the Collins filters installed in the FT-1000MP Mark-V.
+On the other side the N.R. offered on Icom IC-775DSP cannot reach the performances offered by the Collins filters installed in Yaesu FT-1000MP Mark-V among others rigs

-Power side, the IC-775DSP and the FT-1000MP Mark-V transmitters develop 200 W PEP out and do not even get warm during long SSB QSO or at 100 W using PSK31.
+Power side, like IC-7851, IC-7800, IC-775DSP and FT-1000MP Mark-V transmitters develop 200 W PEP out and do not even get warm during long SSB QSO or at 100 W using PSK31.
 This supplemental power may add a 3 dB to the TX signal, improving a bit a CW signal lost in QRM, or can be useful in driving an amplifier.

 Your antenna system